bdsim-collaboration/pymadx/README.md

 ## Setup ##

+pip install pymadx

-From within the pymadx root directory:
+Or from source, from the main directory:

 $ make install